 - 1. The call for preliminary proposals is widely distributed across the state, and submitted applications are screened to ensure that eligibility criteria are met.
 The WSG director convenes a review panel to evaluate preliminary proposals and identify projects for which full proposals should be encouraged.
 Proposals are evaluated on the basis of project evaluation criteria, without regard to institutional affiliation.
 Full proposals are encouraged for those projects that rate highly in all evaluation criteria, considering the funding level that is likely to be available. - 2.
-Each submitted and complete full proposal is distributed to external reviewers for written evaluation and comments.
+Each submitted and complete full proposal is distributed to at least three external reviewers for written evaluation and comments.
 At the completion of the review process, PIs are given the opportunity to respond to reviewer comments. - 3.
 The WSG director convenes a scientific and technical review panel comprising experts in the range of disciplines proposed across the submitted full proposals.
 Panel members are provided with copies of the proposals, all merit reviews and the investigator response to those reviews.
 The panel discusses each proposal individually and develops recommendations for funding.
 Summaries of proposals recommended for funding are provided to members of the WSG Advisory Committee, who evaluate the project's contribution to the WSG program and make recommendations regarding priorities for funding.

-- 4. WSG applies the criteria listed in the table below in project evaluation.
+- 4. WSG applies the following criteria in the table below in project evaluation.
 Evaluation criteria are the same for preliminary and full proposals, but there are differences at each stage with respect to relative weighting. - 5.
-The director and Leadership Team review all information available and make final decisions on projects for inclusion in the WSG omnibus grant.
+The WSG director and leadership team review all information available and make final decisions on projects for inclusion in the WSG omnibus proposal.
+Projects will be selected based on the following criteria: ranking and recommendation of the scientific and technical panel; recommendations and input from the WSG Advisory Committee; diversity and balance of proposals across program areas and institutions; availability of funding; and programmatic priorities.
 Proposals selected for funding may be returned to applicants for revision prior to submission to the National Sea Grant Office. - 6.
-A letter of intent is submitted to the National Sea Grant Office, describing the proposed projects and the ratio- nale for their selection.
-Once the letter is approved, final proposals are submitted as part of the WSG 2018-2022 omnibus proposal to the National Sea Grant Office, NOAA, U.S. Department of Commerce.
-Contingent on the avail- ability of funds and satisfaction of any animal care and human subjects requirements, projects will be funded and implemented on February 1, 2020.
+A letter of intent is submitted to the National Sea Grant Office, describing the proposed projects and the rationale for their selection.
+Once the letter is approved, final proposals are submitted as part of the WSG 2022-2024 omnibus proposal to the National Sea Grant Office, NOAA, U.S. Department of Commerce.
+Contingent on the availability of funds, satisfaction of any animal care and human subjects requirements, and confirmation of all required permits, projects will be funded and implemented on February 1, 2022.